-Demand for regen acid in our SPPC segment could be affected by the adoption of electric vehicles.
+Demand for regen acid used in alkylate production in gasoline in our SPPC segment could be affected by the adoption of electric vehicles.

 Replacement of one or more of our products in significant volumes could have a material adverse effect on our business, financial condition and/or results of operations.